 If you have any of these signs, or if you have any new symptoms not listed here, call your healthcare team right away at 212-639-7575.
-After 5:00 pm, during the weekend, and on holidays, call 212-639-2000 and ask for the doctor covering for your doctor.Back to top
+After 5:00 pm, during the weekend, and on holidays, call 212-639-2000.
+Ask for the doctor covering for your doctor.Back to top

 How to Prevent Infection

 Here are some ways you can prevent infection:

 - Wash your hands for at least 20 seconds with soap and water or use an alcohol-based hand sanitizer (such as Purell®) after shaking hands and after contact with young children.

 - Brush your teeth after each meal.
 Use an ultra-soft toothbrush.